Common redshank

 The common redshank or simply redshank (Tringa totanus) is a Eurasian wader in the large family Scolopacidae.

 Taxonomy

 The common redshank was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Scolopax totanus.
 It is now placed with twelve other species in the genus Tringa that Linnaeus had introduced in 1758.
-The genus name Tringa is the New Latin name given to the green sandpiper by the Italian naturalist Ulisse Aldrovandi in 1603 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
+The genus name Tringa is the Neo-Latin name given to the green sandpiper by the Italian naturalist Ulisse Aldrovandi in 1603 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
 The specific totanus is from Tótano, the Italian name for this bird.